isabella232/conch-docs/docs/relay/status.md

 ### Device Details: View Validation Failure

 When a device fails validation, the Validation tab in the Device Details view will provide information on what has failed.
-In this case, the devices networking is not cabled correctly.
+In this case, the device's networking is not cabled correctly.

 ![v-failure](../images/device_view_validation_failure.png)